redis/redis-om-node/README.md

 })
 ```

-The *first argument* defines the keyname prefix that entities stored in Redis will have.
-It should be unique for your particualr instance of Redis and probably meaningful to what your doing.
+The *first argument* defines the key name prefix that entities stored in Redis will have.
+It should be unique for your particular instance of Redis and probably meaningful to what you're doing.
 Here we have selected `album` for our album data and `studio` for data on recording studios.
 Imaginative, I know.

 The *second argument* defines fields that might be stored in that key.
 The name is, well, the name of the field.
 The type property tells Redis OM what sort of data is in the field.
 Valid types are: `string`, `number`, `boolean`, `string[]`, `date`, `point`, and `text`.